Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 The widespread consensus is that the biggest problem on these engines is gas mileage.
 Outside of that they are pretty bulletproof and great for hauling toys.

 A few more points, though.
 These engines are getting older, so a decent chunk of the V10’s are probably nearing the end of their service life.
-Age can also be just as tough on an engine as mileage as it can wear down wiring, plastics, etc. When newer, the Ram V10 8.0 was an excellent engine.
+Age can also be just as tough on an engine as mileage as it can wear down wiring, plastics, etc. When newer, it was an excellent engine.
 There still sound to this day, but it’s always a guessing game on engines that are 20+ years old.

 Ram 2500 and 3500 trucks offered a very compelling option in the 8.0L V10 engine.
 The power and torque were nearly unmatched in any other passenger pickup truck of the era.
 Not even diesel engines were far ahead, if at all.
-310 horsepower and 450 torque available at low RPM’s made the Ram 2500 and 3500 V10 a tough competitor.
+310 horsepower and 450 torque available at low RPM’s made the engine a tough competitor.

 The specs for the Dodge 8.0 V10 were certainly impressive for the era.
 However, fuel economy is one area that leaves a lot to be desired.
 Most owners get about 11-13mpg without towing, and that quickly drops to single digits while towing.
 It may be a small downside for some, but the Ram V10 engines makes up for it with great reliability.
 Then again, the competition is tough with the 5.9 Cummins often regarded as one of the most reliable passenger truck engines in history.